Glossary of PA Terms - B

 In the transmission of digital information, bit errors (i.e. a '1' being received when it should have been a '0', or vice versa) do not always occur at a steady rate, but sometimes 'groups', or 'bursts', of errors occur over a short period of time.
 This is usually caused by some interfering signal of short duration, e.g. by the operation of a power switch.
 See also Bit error rate.

 In a mixer, the term bus (or buss) usually refers to the conductors on which the signals from each channel are summed, forming the mixes; these are therefore sometimes given the more descriptive name of 'mix buses'.
-In a typical mixer there will be buses for the Left, Right (and possibly Centre) main mixes (see LCR (1)), for the audio groups (usually arranged in pairs), for the auxiliary (Aux) mixes and for the PFL facility.
-Channel signals are routed onto the main mix and audio group buses by the channel routing switches, and onto the auxiliary mix buses by turning up the channel's Aux Send controls.
+In a typical mixer there will be buses for the Left, Right (and possibly Mono or Centre) main mixes (see LCR (1)), for the audio groups (usually arranged in pairs), for the auxiliary (Aux) mixes and for the PFL facility.
+Channel signals are routed onto the main mix and group buses by the channel routing switches, and onto the auxiliary mix buses by turning up the channel's Aux Send controls.

 Describes a class of filter having the minimum possible amount of variation (or 'ripple') of attenuation over the whole width of its passband, a so-called 'maximally flat' amplitude response.
 Named after the person first to document this design.
 Often used for crossovers.
 See also Chebyshev and Bessel.